Program

 We will run through a few simple exercises for speaking, intonation, controlling volume, insecurities and confidence, emotions and thoughts during a presentation, and mastering question and answer sessions eloquently.

-‼️The space is limited to about 20 people, so please contact daniel.gruss@iaik.tugraz.at if you want to participate.‼️
+The session is hosted by our speaker, Prof. Daniel Gruss.
+The space is limited to about 20 people, so please contact daniel.gruss@tugraz.at if you want to participate.